OpenDrift/opendrift/docs/source/theory/specification.rst

     * oil (based on OD3D)
     * rigid objects (based on Leeway)
     * plankton, fish eggs, larvae (based on Ladim)
-  * Generic module for **seeding of particles** (point source, line, cone, shapefile, satellite image initialisation etc)
+  * Generic methods for **seeding of particles** (point source, line, cone, shapefile, satellite image initialisation etc)
 |
 * **Robust**

-  * using priority list of driver data in case a source is missing, or if the particles exits the coverage in space or time.
+  * using priority list of driver data in case a source is missing, or if the particles leaves the domain in space or time.
 Using climatology or constant values as last option.

   * gracious error handling (try-except)
 |